View All Articles

 Internships

-Funded through a three-year, $2 million grant from the Mellon Foundation, the internships have enabled the students to gain valuable professional experience, while also permitting the local organizations to expand their capacity.
+Funded through a $2 million grant from the Mellon Foundation, the internships embed students in local arts organizations.

 intern hanging up art at urban arts space gallery